- Conditions We Treat

 Stomach cancer, or gastric cancer, is a relatively uncommon type of cancer that affects about 7,300 people each year in the UK, and occurs when the genetic material of cells in the stomach become damaged or changed, producing mutations that affect normal cell growth and division.
 The abnormal cells then replicate, causing cancer.
 If undetected, the cancer can spread beyond the stomach and move to other parts of the body.

-The precise causes of stomach cancer are unknown, but several risk factors have been identified, including:
+The precise causes of stomach cancer are unknown, but several risk factors have been identified, including being over the age of 50, smoking and having a family history of stomach cancer.
+Further risk factors can be found here.

 The initial symptoms of stomach cancer can be vague and be mistaken for other less serious conditions.
 They include: